When to Call a Mobile Mechanic: A Beginner’s Guide

 Light Yellow Fluid

 When you notice light yellow fluid leaking, do not drive your vehicle.
 This fluid is most likely brake fluid.
-Brake fluid starts out light yellow and as time goes on gets darker.
+Brake fluid starts light yellow and, as time goes on, gets darker.
 Very old brake fluid can take on a dark brown color.
 This fluid has an oily and slippery feel and has a distinctive smell like fish oil.
 It is very smart to contact your mechanic to have them look into your brake system.

 Orange Fluid